thill/jacoio/README.md

         .dateFormat("yyyyMMdd_HHmm")     // The format to use for the date in rolling filenames.
 Defaults to yyyyMMdd_HHmmss.
         .fileProvider(myFileProvider)    // Optionally used to override the default ${prefix}${datetime}${suffix} rolling file format.
         .yieldOnAllocateContention(true) // Flag to call Thread.yield() while waiting for another thread to finish allocating a new file.
 Defaults to true.
+        .fileCreatedListener(myFunc)     // Function to handle files when they are created.
+This will be called from the thread that creates the file.
+        .fileMappedListener(myFunc)      // Function to handle files when they are mapped to be used.
+This will be called from the thread that cycles the file in for use.
-        .fileCompleteFunction(myFunc)    // Function to handle files before they are closed and rolled.
+        .fileCompleteListener(myFunc)    // Function to handle files before they are closed and rolled.
+This will be called from the thread that is closing the file.
+        .fileClosedListener(myFunc)      // Function to handle files after they have been unmapped and closed.
 This will be called from the thread that is closing the file.
     ).map();
 ```